“We believe our users deserve to know exactly how their data is handled. Transparency is how we earn and keep that trust.”

 How we handle it:

-We log the number of takedown requests received monthly and our response actions, if any.
+We record the number of takedown requests received each month and document any actions taken in response.

 Emergency Disclosures

-Urgent requests from government and law enforcement agencies.
+Urgent data requests from government or law enforcement agencies.

 How we handle it:

-We document the number of requests and our response actions.
+We track the number of emergency requests received and clearly document any actions taken.

 Emergency Disclosures